 Typically, ceramic tiles rate around 3 to 4 on the scale while porcelain tiles at 3 to 5 on the scale.
 ANSI (American National Standards Institute) says that porcelain tile is a “ceramic tile that has a water absorption of 0.5% or less.”[Source: ANSI.org]

-Ceramic Tile
+Ceramic Tiling

 “Ceramic tile adds a unique personality to a space, and is one of the best ways to customize a home with a design element.” – Cowles Creative Publishing, Ceramic Tile Essentials

-Common Features of Porcelain and Ceramic Tiles
+Common Features of Porcelain and Ceramic Tilework

 Both are waterproof.

 It is important to properly seal and maintain the grout to keep the tile’s beauty and water-resistant quality.
-If care is not taken, it can potentially cause harm to the tiles or molding of the grout itself.
+If care is not taken, it can potentially cause harm to the tilework or molding of the grout itself.

 Both are heavy.

-Which Type of Tile Should I Use?
+Which Type of Tiles Should I Use?

 This is because it will be easier to cut and less expensive, so if there are mistakes it is less detrimental.
 If doing porcelain floors it is highly recommended to leave that to the professionals.